 Today we operate our own aquaponics system in a 22,000 square foot greenhouse on a 42 acre property nestled in Black Forest, Colorado.
-From here we grow, sell, train and engage our community to create an impact.
-Our team trains and consults in a dozen other locations around the world as well.
+From here we grow, sell, train and engage our community to create an impact, including donating our lettuce to other organizations in the Pikes Peak region that are addressing food vulnerability.
+Our team also trains and consults in a dozen other locations around the world as well.

 Our mission is to help organizations launch local food systems that reduce poverty with dignity.
 We believe fully in long-term solutions that prosper local economies.

 Aquaponics cycles the water through the system with no need to flush the water at any point.
 Therefore, we use 90% less water than traditional farming

 By delivering nutrients directly to the root systems, we can plant crops more densely which allows for optimal space efficiency and greater harvest sizes.